NadimGhaznavi/nadim-daniel/index.md

 * New York, New York
 * November 2004 - April 2007

-Oversaw the research, documention, and assessed new software platforms within Business Intelligence.
-The team developed custom test harnesses for functional and stress testing.
-Created detailed technical reports evaluating IBM, Ipedo, Composite for Enterprise Information Integration, and the ASG Rochade Metadata Repository.
+- Investigated and evaluated new business intelligence software platforms, producing detailed technical assessments.
+- Built test harnesses for stress and functional testing, ensuring accurate performance evaluation.
+- Received a *Global Operations and Services Award for Excellence* for delivering a Metadata Repository for the firm’s Reference Data Group.
+- Delivered actionable insights to support enterprise-wide BI platform decisions.

 ---